How Clive Sinclair pioneered the world's first Smart car and other inventions out of his A.I. Meta Lab

 Preview of the Sinclair X-1 electric bike concept by Sir Clive Sinclair

-After release of A-bike (above) Clive had a crack at producing a new enclosed eBike - the X-1 two-wheeled concept was developed in 2010 and nicknamed 'the son of C5'.
+After release of A-bike (above) Clive initiated a rapid development programme for an enclosed eBike - the Sinclair X-1 two-wheeled concept was developed in 2010 and nicknamed 'the son of C5' and swiftly generated interest from early adopters.
 Remarkably, the X-1s total weight including its minute Lithium-Ion portable battery pack and ultra thin 190 watt pancake motor was only 30 Kilo's!
-The X-1 was previewed riding around the streets of central London on Wallace and Gromit's World of Invention, a mainstream BBC TV series from 2010.
+Although the X-1 never made it into production, a tooled pre-production prototype was previewed riding around the streets of central London on Wallace and Gromit's World of Invention, a mainstream BBC TV series from 2010.

 2015